Matt Ryan (American football): 2009

-2010 season
+2010

 In the 2010 season, Ryan led the Falcons to an NFC best 13–3 record, second in the NFL behind the 14–2 New England Patriots.

 Ryan's 2010 season started off slow in a 15–9 loss to the Pittsburgh Steelers.
 He was 27-of-44 for 252 yards and an interception.
 He bounced back in the next game against the Arizona Cardinals.
 In the 41–7 victory, he was 21-of-32 for 225 yards and three touchdowns.
 In Week 7, he had his most efficient game of the season in the 39–32 win over the Cincinnati Bengals.
 He was 24-of-33 for 299 yards, three touchdowns, and one interception for a season-high 118.1 passer rating.
 The victory over the Bengals was the start of an eight-game winning streak for Ryan and the Falcons.
 In Week 10, against the Baltimore Ravens, he passed for 316 yards and three touchdowns in the 26–21 win.
 After falling to the New Orleans Saints in Week 16, Ryan closed out the regular season with a 31–10 victory over the Carolina Panthers with 236 passing yards and two touchdowns.

-On the season, Ryan set career highs in touchdowns (28), completion percentage (62.5), and yards (3,705) while tossing nine interceptions.
-Ryan set the single-season franchise records, as well as career highs, in attempts (571), completions (357), and wins in a season (13).
+On the season, Ryan set career highs in touchdowns (28), completion percentage (62.5), and yards (3,705) while throwing nine interceptions.
+Ryan set the single-season franchise records, as well as career highs in attempts (571), completions (357), and wins in a season (13).
 Ryan led the NFL in fourth-quarter comebacks for a quarterback in the 2010 season, with six.

 In the Divisional Round, the Falcons were defeated by the eventual Super Bowl XLV champions, the Green Bay Packers, by a score of 48–21.
 In the loss, Ryan passed for 186 yards, one touchdown, and two interceptions.

 Ryan was invited to the 2011 Pro Bowl, for the first time of his career.
 He threw two touchdowns in the Pro Bowl, one to Tony Gonzalez and the other to Larry Fitzgerald.
 He was named as the 52nd best player in the league on the NFL Top 100 Players of 2011.